Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 **Portability:** This may not be a gamechanger in the age of remote work, but often web devs travel between clients, the office, home and the local cafe.

-**Customisation:** Whether it's a theme on Google Chrome or an add-on for your development environment, we all like to make tools feel unique to us.
+**Customisation:** Whether it’s a theme on Google Chrome or an add-on for your development environment, we all like to make tools feel unique to us.

 **Security:** The security of users, your employer and the sites or apps you are working on always has to be looked after.